marco262/my_wiki/data/curse_of_strahd/gm_notes/gm-notes.md

     * With each item they find, he visits with more gifts of increasing rarity, to Rare, Very Rare, and Legendary.
 * Lord Jared wants something from Strahd.
 The sunsword?
 The tome?
 The holy symbol?
 Something else?
 * Give the party a Tarokka deck, and give Caytlin a guide on how to use it.
 Let her do actual "tarot" readings for the game.
+* Most NPCs in Barovia are some flavor of either Neutral or Evil.
+Goodness died out long ago.